syncfusion-content/javascript-docs/js/PivotChart/Export.md

 {% endhighlight %}

-The OlapChart control can be exported by invoking **“exportOlapChart”** method, with an appropriate export option as parameter.
+The PivotChart control can be exported by invoking **“exportPivotChart”** method, with an appropriate export option as parameter.

 {% highlight html %}